TStand90/roguelike-tutorials-website/content/tutorials/tcod/part-4.md

 beginning?

-Most roguelikes (not all\!) only let you see within a certain range of your character, and our will be no different.
+Most roguelikes (not all\!) only let you see within a certain range of your character, and ours will be no different.
 We need to implement a way to calculate the "Field of View" for our adventurer, and fortunately, libtcod makes that easy\!